kylpo/dev-playbook/tools/Vim.md

 Vim tabs are like Mac's Spaces and virtual desktops.
 Splits are like windows, but they can show any of your apps - almost like tabbed browsers.
 In your split is an active buffer, which is like an open app.
 Open other apps with spotlight.

+Oh, I also like...
+Projectionist, ace-mode, macros, the dot operator, ag, pattern folding, ...(add all others)

 https://www.reddit.com/r/vim/comments/6axcij/spacevim_tabs_managersupport_fold_tabs/

 [bagrat/vim-workspace: IDE-like Vim tabline](https://github.com/bagrat/vim-workspace)